 Funders and supporters

 London Friend works with a wide range of organisations within the public and private sectors to help achieve our mission of improving the lives of LGB&T people.
-Our current and recent partners and funders include:
+Our current partners and funders include:

-- National LGB&T Partnership – London Friend is a founding member of the National LGB&T Partnership.
+- The National LGB&T Partnership – London Friend is a founding member of the National LGB&T Partnership.
 This enables those working within the LGB&T community to speak with one stronger voice to organisations such as the Department of Health, NHS England and Public Health England.
-Read more abput the Partnership here.
+Read more about the Partnership here.

 - The Chelsea & Westminster NHS Foundation Trust is the Trust which provides the 56 Dean Street sexual health clinic.
 In partnership we run Code Clinic, targeting men who use drugs for sex.
 It's also the base for cliniQ, our trans sexual health and well-being partnership.